Wallace420/Sui-sniper-MVP/IMPROVEMENT_PLAN.md

 - User feedback will be incorporated throughout the development process

 ## Current Focus
-Phase 1: Code Cleanup and Optimization - Starting with import optimization and duplicate code removal.
+Phase 1: Code Cleanup and Optimization - Completed error handling and documentation standardization.
+Now focusing on import optimization, duplicate code removal, and database query optimization.